 See Related: How to Leverage Credit Cards to Build Wealth

 It can be overwhelming if you have several credit cards, each with its own credit card debt.
 However, you can sort out all these with one personal loan in a process known as debt consolidation.

-A debt consolidation loan involves taking up a personal loan to pay all other debts.
+A debt consolidation loan involves taking up a personal loan for credit card debt repayment.
 Taking this loan to pay for your credit card debt helps you to deal with one large loan at a lower interest rate.
 As such, you won't need to pay for several loans, each with a different interest rate, which balloons your debt.

 Usually, debt consolidation loans have a pre-set loan repayment schedule and a fixed monthly installment.
 This means you know what to pay monthly and can plan for it.

 However, before going for personal loans, ensure that you can comfortably make the monthly payments without much hassle.
 You don't want to get into a deeper mess than you already are.
 Also, if the loan doesn't offer a better interest rate, you might as well leave it alone.

 One crucial thing you should also note is that the interest rate on your debt consolidation loan depends on several factors.
 These include your credit history and credit score.

 Luckily, most lenders make a soft inquiry on your credit to determine whether you qualify for a loan.
 This will not further affect your credit score.

 See Related: What is Credit Card Refinancing?